claudecodeguide.dev

 Step 2: You Need a Paid Plan

-• Claude Max ($100/month) gives you significantly more capacity for heavy usage
+• Claude Max ($100/month): significantly more capacity for heavy use

 Your First Prompt

-Let's make sure everything works.
-Navigate to a folder where you'd like to experiment:
+Let's confirm everything works.
+Navigate somewhere to experiment:

 mkdir claude-test && cd claude-test